 Most life insurance applicants designate individual beneficiaries on the basis of biological or legal relation (or both).
 Here’s how that looks for applicants who are:

-- Married With No Children.
-The primary beneficiary is the policyholder’s spouse.
-Contingent beneficiaries could include living parents, siblings, or cousins.
+- Married With No Children: The primary beneficiary is the policyholder’s spouse.
+Contingent beneficiaries could include living parents or former legal guardians, siblings, or cousins.

 - Giving death benefits to charitable organizations